Sean Burnett: Miami Marlins

 On March 13, 2018, Burnett signed a minor league contract with the Miami Marlins.
 He was released on June 18, 2018.

 New York Mets

 On February 7, 2019, Burnett signed a minor league contract with the New York Mets.

-Retirement

-On May 26, 2019, Burnett retired from professional baseball.
+In five appearances for the Triple-A Syracuse Mets, he struggled to a 15.63 ERA with two strikeouts over 6 1/3 innings pitched.
+On May 26, Burnett retired from professional baseball.